GeorgeCrisan/argyle-example-data-viewer/README.md

 ### :space_invader: [Usage of the Link](https://argyle.io/docs/argyle-link/overview)

 When running locally you can add users visiting `http://localhost:3000/start`. **Full name** and **email** are required to have the user reference saved in the database.
-User can choose work accounts he/she works for and connect using his/her credentials.
+User can choose work accounts they work for and connect using their credentials.
 When connecting the first account, a new `userId` is generated and stored in the firebase database.
 This `id` is used in seperate user view to call API endpoints for getting all neccessary data.

 <details open><summary>Link Demo</summary>
 <br>